cpritchett/Ender-3-Max-Switchwire/README.md

 * I'm using the motor mounts from https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Gizzle/ender-3_(pro)_switchwire
 * When using these mounts, the left motor's gear needs to be put on backwards from the standard guide.
 * The [a]_z_chain_lower_mount_generic.stl part needed to be printed mirrored on the x axis to have it go over the edge of the printer.
 * The keyback idler needed to be mounted to the outside vslot and about 240mm higher to accomodate the extra virtical space.
-To enclose the system, I will re-print this part mirrored along the Z and rotated 180 on Y so that the holder is mounted further away but within the frame.
+To enclose the system, the keybak mount will need some design work.
 * I cut the x axis aluminum extrusion to 380mm.
-* The linear rails that I selected are 2 x 420mm for the Z, 2x400mm for the Y, and 1x340mm for the X. I don't currently have the 340mm X. I may cut down the 350mm or see if I can source it somewhere.
+* The linear rails that I selected are 2 x 420mm for the Z, 2x400mm for the Y, and 1x340mm for the X. I don't currently have the 340mm X. I cut down my 350mm by 8.25mm with a Dremel to get a good fit between the original switchwire XZ blocks.
 I wanted to use the original Voron Switchwire XZ blocks as they use more sturdy mounts to the X gantry
 * I extended the spacer block from the front to 50mm and printed 2 of them for the back grill.
 * I used the silicon mod for my bed leveling screws.
 This meant that the front left screw needed to be cut off.
 * The front bed clips were removed, and the back two bed clips were left in place to align the PEI sheet similar to how it would be on a Prusa.